andersevenrud/cncjs/README.md

 Should run on any modern browser or device that supports ES6.

 ## Installation

+**The required utilities for converting game assets is currently not included.
+You can ask me for a zip file of everything you need**

 Place all original game files in `original/`.